DIY Wasp Control: What Works and What Doesn’t

 Need Help With Wasps?

 Assassin Pest Control provides professional wasp control for homeowners across Southwest Missouri and Northeast Oklahoma.
+We focus on:

-Eliminating active nests
+Eliminating active nests.

-Treating hidden nesting areas
+Treating hidden nesting areas.

-Preventing wasps from coming back
+Preventing wasps from coming back.

 If wasps are becoming a recurring problem around your home, we can help you get it under control—and keep it that way.